michaelloudermilk/ml/Manual-installation-using-Docker-Compose.md

 **This guide is very preliminary and has had minimal testing.
 Use at your own risk.**

-This guide is intended only for those who need to install UNMS on a system that runs Docker, but is NOT able to run the official installation scripts.
+This guide is intended only for those who need to install UNMS on a system that runs Docker, but CANNOT run the official installation scripts.
 Most users should follow instructions at [[ Installation-&-Update ]].

 This installation guide references tools like `useradd`, `usermod`, `curl` and `envsubst`.
 You may need to substitute alternative tools available on your system.

 All commands must be executed as `root`.

+## UNMS Version:
+This guide was tested with UNMS 0.8.0.
+The procedure will likely not work with other releases.

 ## Prerequisites:
 - Docker Engine 1.10.0 or later